LEAF: Navigating Concept Drift in Cellular Networks: Related Work

-\paragraph{Drift mitigation.} Adapting a model to migitate concept drift is also a well-explored area~\cite{gama2014survey,lu2018learning}.
-Adaptation can be based on retraining or model ensemble.
+\paragraph{Drift mitigation.} Adapting a model to migitate concept drift is also a well-explored area~\cite{gama2014survey,lu2018learning}, but few mitigation approaches outperform frequent retraining~\cite{kantchelian2013approaches,thomas2011design, mallick2022matchmaker,you2021learning}.
+Adaptation can be based on retraining~\cite{xu2017dynamic} or model ensemble~\cite{krawczyk2017ensemble}.
 Retraining-based approaches often require complex data management and significant storage and memory.
-Online learning algorithms such as VFDT~\cite{domingos2000mining} keep the latest instance that adapts to slow changes.
 Paired Learners~\cite{bach2008paired} use one stable learner to learn on old data and another reactive learner to learn from the latest data.
-DELM~\cite{xu2017dynamic} adaptively adjusts the number of hidden layer nodes to combat drift during retraining.
-Ensemble methods have also been used for model adaptation~\cite{krawczyk2017ensemble}.
-Dynamic Weighted Majority~\cite{kolter2007dynamic} deals with non-stationary streams by allocating weights on different models.
 Accuracy Updated Ensemble (AUE2)~\cite{brzezinski2011accuracy, brzezinski2013reacting} incrementally updates sub-models on a small portion of data to adapt to drift.
 LEAF is inspired by several of these approaches, but focuses more heavily on identifying features that lead to concept drift, and performing mitigation at scale.